 In the recent discussion following Bryan and Neal’s article, which demonstrated that there was no principled difference between solo and sola scriptura, one guest conceded that there might not be a principled difference between the two, but there was a practical difference.
 That claim was addressed, but perhaps insufficiently, and I think it’s an idea […]

 The proud man, says C.S.
 Lewis, cannot see God because he is always looking down his nose at things and people, and so long as you are looking down, you cannot see what is above you.
 We can never let ourselves forget that in this on-going search for truth, the truth will always remain above […]

-There were all kinds of Catholic doctrines that I already believed before coming into full communion with the Catholic Church (e.g., the Trinity, the virgin birth, the full deity and full humanity of the one Lord Jesus Christ, the divine inspiration of the Bible).
-The similarities between some of my own beliefs and some of [...]
+There were all kinds of Catholic doctrines that I already believed before coming into full communion with the Catholic Church.
+These include the doctrine of the Trinity, the Virgin Birth, the full deity and full humanity of the one Lord Jesus Christ, and the divine inspiration of the Bible.
+The similarities between some of my […]

 R.C.
 Sproul Jr. recently wrote a short article titled “Is Sola Scriptura in the Bible?”
 In light of our recent article treating the subject of sola scriptura, it might be helpful to examine Sproul’s comments from a Catholic point of view.